Albert Patin de La Fizelière: Life and works

 He was an admirer of the work of Charles Nodier, whose obituary he published in the Bulletin de l'Ami des arts of 30 January 1844, having been instrumental in bringing his Franciscus Columna to print posthumously in the same year.
 Some years later he would publish Nodier's correspondence with Alphonse Martainville.

 In 1855 (in some reports, at the end of 1854) La Fizelière married the fifteen-year-old Sara Bouclier (1839–1913), whose beauty, grace and spirit had already attracted an entourage of suitors before her marriage to La Fizelière, and who would go on to become at his side a translator of English literature into the French language.
 Her portrait (an oil painting on canvas) executed by Charles-Émile-Callande de Champmartin in 1845 when Sara Bouclier was 6-years' old (looking considerably more mature) and preserved today at the Musée national du château de Compiègne, is an ample testimony to her assets, both physical and intellectual.

 In the latter part of his life he edited the 12-volume Œuvres diverses of Jules Janin.

 He edited and published literary monuments of the regional dialects of France, such as the hitherto unpublished 17th-century Dialogue de Thoinette et d'Alizon in the Lorrain dialect (1856), and several pieces in the Francophone dialect of Metzgau (the so-called patois messin).

 His publications in the field of art history include an essay on Vivant Denon, and another on Antoine Chintreuil.

 La Fizelière's caricature was drawn by the famous artist Nadar towards the middle of the century, in which La Fizelière is called "Lafiselière" (preserved in the manuscript collections of the Bibliothèque nationale de France).
-Four months after his death his personal library was dispersed in a public sale, while his manuscripts and his art collection went on sale five months later.Cf.
-Dessins, aquarelles, gouaches anciens et modernes, lettres autographes composant la collection de feu M. Albert de La Fizelière,... vente 8 November 1878... [experts] George, Charavay, Paris, Ves Renou, Maulde et Cock, 1878.
+Four months after his death his personal library was dispersed in a public sale, while his manuscripts and his art collection went on sale five months later.